shamshasan0/to-do-list/README.md

 # To-Do-List

 ## IN PROGRESS

-A to-do-list app using AWS cloud services + frontend tools
+A serverless to-do-list app using AWS cloud services + frontend tools